zama-ai/concrete/docs/tutorial/table_lookups.md

 ### With tensors.

-When you apply the table lookup to a tensor, you apply the scalar table lookup to each element of the tensor:
+When you apply a table lookup to a tensor, the scalar table lookup is applied to each element of the tensor:

 ```python
 from concrete import fhe